CodingItWrong/codingitwrong.com/_posts/2018-05-26-javascript-private-fields-and-object-oriented-design.md

 If you'd like to follow along with this coding exercise or see how to set up the Babel beta in a project, [see the sample code repo](https://github.com/CodingItWrong/private-fields).

-First, make sure you have Babel 7.0.0-beta.49 or above installed:
+First, make sure you have Babel 7.0.0-beta.49 or above installed, as well as the `class-properties` plugin--this is what enables private fields:

 ```json
 {